sleak-lbl/weekly-emails/items/corimaint.md

-### Cori Maintenance on Wednesday, March 25
+### Cori Maintenance on Wednesday, March 25; Reduced Scope, Shorter Downtime

-The March Cori system maintenance will begin just after midnight (Pacific time) on Wednesday, March 25.
-During this maintenance, we will be upgrading the Cori scratch software stack to a newer version.
+The March Cori system maintenance for this Wednesday, March 25, has been scaled down.
+During this maintenance, we will simply be installing a minor patch set and performing hardware maintenance on Cori.
+Because there will be less to do, the maintenance will begin at 7:00 am (Pacific) rather than just after midnight.

-There will be a reservation in place to prevent jobs from running into the maintenance time.
-Any users on the system will be logged off and there will be no user access to the system for the duration of the outage, which is expected to end at 5 pm.

-Note that during the maintenance, the Cori scratch file system will be unavailable everywhere, including on the Data Transfer Nodes and through Globus.
+During the maintenance, the Cori scratch file system will be available from systems other than Cori.
+We expect to have the system returned to users before 7:00 pm on Wednesday.